Bibekdhkl/Backend-THA/Day5/readme.md

 ## NodeJS

-* Browser can't interact with the system so node was build differently to make it able to access everything on the system.
+* Browser can't interact with the system so node was build differently to make it able to access everything on the system like making a new directory on system.

 ### CRUD operations using fs module;
 fs is a package of node js among many other packages.